Understanding the Histogram in Photography

 Finally, you can add some sort of additional lighting to fill your composition with extra brightness.

 Some cameras will also have an exposure compensation function – usually in the form of a physical or digital dial.
-With this, you can simply increase the compensation value or lower it to manage the values in your final image better.
+With this, you can simply increase the compensation value or lower it to manage the values in your final image better – see how do you set exposure compensation?

 Another way to manage highlight clipping when framing a composition is to set a kind of alarm.